I Tested Breville’s Top-Rated Espresso Machine & Now I Am Coffee TikTok

 Allow me to set the scene on my espresso machine history.
-I grew up with a caffeine fanatic mom who not only was the first person I can remember to switch to alt-milk (anyone remember Rice Dream?!) but was also the only person I knew to have a literal 50-pound professional espresso machine on our kitchen counter.
-Since I can remember, she’s been using that thing every day, grinding beans fresh each morning… she even trained my baby sisters (they were 3 at the time) to turn on the machine before they woke her up on weekend mornings, thus allowing the machine to properly warm up before she was ready to prepare her first latte of the day.
+I grew up with a caffeine fanatic mum who not only was the first person I can remember to switch to alt-milk but was also the only person I knew to have a literal 20-kilo professional espresso machine on our kitchen counter.
+Since I can remember, she’s been using that thing every day, grinding beans fresh each morning… she even trained my baby sisters (they were 3 at the time) to turn on the machine before they woke her up on weekend mornings, thus allowing the machine to properly warm up before she was ready to prepare her first latte of the day — rather genius, actually.

 Advertisement